Werkendam: Topography

 Dutch Topographic map of the municipality of Werkendam, 2013.

 Transport

-Public transport is by Veolia neighborhood bus to Gorinchem through Sleeuwijk Tol, and by ferry to Boven-Hardinxveld.
+Public transport is by Veolia neighbourhood bus to Gorinchem through Sleeuwijk Tol, and by ferry to Boven-Hardinxveld.
 The bus between Utrecht and Breda, and the bus between Gorinchem and Den Bosch goes through Sleeuwijk Tol.

 For road traffic to Dordrecht there is a ferry to cross the Nieuwe Merwede river.